What is Warehouse Management?

 #2 Manage your warehouse with a solid workflow and control.

 Knowing what should be done is not as tricky as applying that known knowledge of what should be done.
-If you strategize a plan of action about some departments, you must ensure that the strategy is executed as perfectly as it can be.
+If you strategize a plan of action for some departments, you must ensure that the strategy is executed as perfectly as it can be.

 To ensure that you need to create proper workflows, processes, rules, and protocols that the warehouse workforce needs to follow so that everybody works in sync and achieves a common goal.